smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 1. Train the model using the training dataset and cross validate against the validation dataset.
 1. Test the model against the test dataset

-###Data Set Summary & Exploration
+###*Data Set Summary & Exploration*

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Below is a summary of the dataset provided :

-* The size of training set is ?
+* Number of training images = 34799
-* The size of the validation set is ?
+* Number of validation images = 4410
-* The size of test set is ?
-* The shape of a traffic sign image is ?
+* Number of testing images = 12630
+* Image data shape = [(32, 32, 3)]
-* The number of unique classes/labels in the data set is ?
+* Number of unique classes = 43

-####2.
-Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Visualization of dataset :  The below bar chart of training data indicates that the images are not evenly spread.
+This can skew the learning in favour of images with higher presence.

 ![alt text][image1]